This section features a set of photographs generously provided by Phil Herrick of Leicester Central station before closure.

 Leicester Central station, May 1969, just before closure

 A Nottingham Arkwright Street to Rugby Central service enters Leicester Central station from the north.
-The height of the station on a viaduct can be judged by the roof of the Great Central Hotel on the right.
+The height of the station on a viaduct can be judged by the level of the roof of the Great Central Hotel on the right.

 Platforms 1 and 2 in the north bay with the tracks now lifted.

 Looking north along platform 5, the main northbound platform.
-From personal experience of helping to maintain the smaller canopy at Loughborough Central station before it was all renewed using modern methods, the task of maintaining this canopy would have been formidable.
+From personal experience of helping to maintain the smaller canopy at the preserved Loughborough Central station, before it was all renewed using modern methods, the task of maintaining this canopy would have been formidable.

 The south bay platforms with the tracks now lifted.